 Let’s use Chrome’s Scroll to Text Fragment feature to create a direct link to Technastic’s Contact Us.
 So the link turns out to be www.technastic.com/#:~:text=Contact%20Us.
 Or suppose you wish to highlight the word Windows Technical Preview from the Microsoft Windows 10 Wikipedia page.
 The resulting link, in that case, will be https://en.wikipedia.org/wiki/Windows_10#:~:text=Windows%20Technical%20Preview

-Do note that by using Chrome’s Scroll to Text Fragment feature, we would be linking you to that word and not its associated webpage.
+Do note that using Chrome’s Scroll to Text Fragment feature, we would link to that word and not its associated webpage.
 For example, in our above example, the link will directly take you to the footer section of the website and highlight the About Us section.
 It would not open the About Us webpage, rather you will have to do so manually.
 As far as words without a hyperlink go (like the Windows Technical Preview in the Wikipedia example), well there isn’t any confusion in the first place.
 It would simply highlight the said word.

 Read next: How to Assign Keyboard Shortcuts to Chrome Extensions